 Faculty working with chemicals must attend a Laboratory Standard Training Session once every three years while at the University of Tulsa.
 Please contact your department for information regarding this training.

 All requests for support must be in connection with a specific research project.
 Projects supported may be currently underway or may be in the process of initiation but no expenses incurred prior to the beginning of the grant may be reimbursed.
 In many cases, work supported under the Grant Program may be oriented toward preparation of applications for support from outside sources.
 Research directed toward completion of a dissertation will not be supported.
 Money for food and lodging associated with research travel will not be funded by this program.
 Money for travel to professional meetings should be provided by individual departments and colleges and will not be sponsored by this program.
 Scholarly research for the preparation of a manuscript for a book will be considered by the review committee; textbook preparation will not be considered.
 Incomplete applications cannot be evaluated.

 Any publication resulting from a funded project should acknowledge support from the University of Tulsa Faculty Research Grant Program.
 Books, documents, microfilm, etc., purchased with grant funds should be retained by the University Library upon completion of the research project.
 Equipment purchased with these funds is also property of the University of Tulsa.

 Grant recipients are required to submit a final report to the Office of Research upon completion of the research.
 In the case of continuing research, a progress report must be submitted before an application for continuing support may be considered.

-A final report on the project should include a summary of activities, findings, and a financial statement.
-This report should also include a listing of any publications, presentations or proposals to external funding agencies that were an outgrowth of this research.
+A final report on the project should include a summary of activities, findings and a financial statement.
+This report should also include when publications, presentations, performances, shows, or proposals to external funding are planned that is an outgrowth of this research.
 The status of these proposals to external funding agencies (i.e., funded, declined or pending) should be indicated.